 - Knowing how to listen from possibility, withhold evaluation and judgment and be empathic toward others to really hear one another and build deeper value-adding creative conversations.

 - Knowing how to practice having creative conversations that were outcome-focused and respectful.

 Within an environment of fun, frustration, challenge and hard work and via a series of improvised facilitated processes, the group put these critical mindsets and skills to practice, and seamlessly develop;

-• Clear and concise agreed roles and responsibilities, outlining specifically their role and accountabilities, what they commit to do for the team and the organization, and what they want others to commit to doing in making the team purpose and CIO’s vision a reality.
+- Clear and concise agreed roles and responsibilities, outlining specifically their role and accountabilities, what they commit to doing for the team and the organization, and what they want others to commit to doing in making the team purpose and CIO’s vision a reality.

-What was truly amazing was how much deeper, richer and more meaningful these real conversations were by the third day, and how much coherence and intentionality the group could achieve in such a short time frame by experimenting with be-ing, thinking and acting differently, provocatively and disruptively.
+What was truly amazing was how much deeper, richer and more meaningful these real conversations were by the third day.
+How much coherence and intentionality the group could achieve in such a short time frame by experimenting with be-ing, thinking and acting differently, provocatively and disruptively.

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviors and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.

 Contact us now at firstname.lastname@example.org to find out how we can partner with you to learn, adapt and grow your business in the digital age.